Lorig Charkoudian: Maryland House of Delegates

 In December 2016, after state Delegate William C. Smith Jr. was appointed to the Maryland Senate following the election of Jamie Raskin to the U.S. House of Representatives, Charkoudian applied to serve the remainder of Smith's term in the Maryland House of Delegates.
 The Montgomery County Democratic Central Committee voted 19-9 to nominate committee member Jheanelle Wilkins to the seat in January 2017.
 Later that year, Charkoudian graduated from a training course hosted by Emerge Maryland, an organization created to prepare potential female Democratic candidates for public office, and filed to run for District 20 in the 2018 Maryland House of Delegates election.
 She ran on a slate with Smith, Wilkins, and state Delegate David Moon, and placed third in the Democratic primary with 18.7 percent of the vote.
 Charkoudian ran unopposed in the general election.

 Charkoudian was sworn in on January 9, 2019.
 She is the first Armenian American member of the Maryland House of Delegates.
-Charkoudian has served as a member of the Economic Matters Committee since 2019.
+Charkoudian has served as a member of the Economic Matters Committee since 2019, becoming its vice chair in December 2025.

 During the 2020 Democratic Party presidential primaries, Charkoudian unsuccessfully ran to serve as a delegate to the Democratic National Convention, pledged to U.S. Senator Elizabeth Warren.
 In the general election, she canvassed in York, Pennsylvania, for Democratic nominee Joe Biden.
 She again applied to run as a delegate to the 2024 Democratic National Convention, pledged to Biden, but was denied by the Maryland Democratic Party.